peterbe/go-bun-compare/README.md

 - low concurrency: 67522.5031 requests/sec
 - medium concurrency: 67998.6526 requests/sec

+Memory peak: 7264K

 ### Bun

 - low concurrency: 77118.8624 requests/sec
 - medium concurrency: 76791.7434 requests/sec

+Memory peak: 9921K

 ## File size

 When you compile the `run.go` you get 7.1M file called `run`.
 When you compile the `index.ts` you get a 58M file called `bun-run`.

+## Conclusion(?)

+Hello World server apps are almost pointless because they're so unrealistic in that it deals with no I/O, at all.
+And raw speed isn't particularly useful.

+What matters though is that the server isn't slowing you down in a chain of a bunch of other services.
+The raw performance, without the I/O should be good enough.

+Something this limited benchmark concludes that, if you like TypeScript, you don't need a statically compiled language like Go to make a light web server.
+With Bun, it's fast enough.
+And in terms of memory, it's *not* a hog.

 ## Bonus - Python